LayerZero-Labs/devtools/examples/oft-solana/README.md

 ## Setup

+Ensure that you have Rust, Solana, and Anchor installed.
+If not, follow the instructions in the [official Solana guide](https://solana.com/docs/intro/installation#install-dependencies).
+On the page as well are instructions on creating a wallet and getting devnet SOL.

 We recommend using `pnpm` as a package manager (but you can of course use a package manager of your choice).
-Docker is required to build using anchor.
+[Docker](https://docs.docker.com/get-started/get-docker/) is required to build using anchor.
 We highly recommend that you use the most up-to-date Docker version to avoid any issues with anchor builds.

 ### Get the code